prom-racing-ntua/P20/README.md

 # P20
-Every line of code written in 2020!
+Every line of code written for the 2019-2020 season